-- To accommodate the MAP development boundaries, the proposed run-up areas were altered to recommend a single run-up area connected to the west end of Taxiway A. - To allow for aircraft to run-up and bypass one another, a dual taxiway entry with appropriate islands is proposed for the reconfiguration area associated with Runway 26R and Taxiway A. - In order to accommodate the MAP development boundaries, the proposed airfield pavement at old Taxiway C, providing additional access to Taxiway A by EAA, was removed.
-The proposed landside development at EAA provides a second point of access for EAA instead.
+- To accommodate the MAP development boundaries, the proposed run-up areas were altered to recommend one Runway 8L hold bay, north of Taxiway G. - To allow for aircraft to run-up and bypass one another, a dual taxiway entry with appropriate islands is proposed for the reconfiguration area associated with Runway 26R and Taxiway G.

+- In order to accommodate the MAP development boundaries, the proposed airfield pavement at old Taxiway C, providing additional access to Taxiway G by EAA, was removed.
+The proposed landside development at EAA provides a second point of access for EAA instead. - The pavement on either side of Taxiway B will be removed because aircraft cannot use those areas and remain clear of the TOFA. - Based on City Input, the closed taxiway adjacent to Taxiway B will be demolished because it is deteriorating, causing a potential FOD issue on the main runway.